PaulMainwood/PairedComparisons.jl/README.md

 ## Usage

-All the algorithms take games in DataFrames format.
-They expect four or five columns (depending on whether the time of the match-up is included or not.
+All the algorithms work on games provided in DataFrames format.
+They expect each set of games between two players four or five columns (depending on whether the time of the match-up is included or not.
 The package expects the columns, in order:

 * P1 = A unique identifier for Player 1 - the package expects an integer
 * P2 = Same for Player 2
 * P1Won = Number of games/points won by P1 on that day/match
 * P2Won = Number of games/points won by P2 on that day/match
-* Day = Integer giving a time period in which the match-ups took place (e.g., the number of day or week).
+* Rating period = Integer giving a time period in which the match-ups took place (e.g., the number of the day or week).

-The names given to these columns do not matter, but the package expects them in the order above.
+The names given to these columns do not matter, so long as they are in the order above.

-If you omit the "Day" column, there is a special "fast" version of the elo algorithm that treats each line as a separate time period and rates in the order given in the dataframe.
-The other algorithms need a time period and will error out if it is missed out.
+(Note: if you omit the "Rating period" column, only two of the algorithms will work.
+Elo will go to a special "fast" version of the algorithm which treats each line as a separate time period and rates in the order given in the dataframe.
+Bradley-Terry does not care about the timing of the games, and will give the same results whatever the ordering).

 So in the below, games1 is valid, though boring input for the Elo alogithm, and games2 is needed for the others.